laurendc/nannytracker/README.md

 - Track trips with date, origin, destination, and mileage
 - Track reimbursable expenses with date, amount, and description
 - Support for single and round trips
+- Support for recurring trips with weekly scheduling
 - Automatic mileage calculation using Google Maps API
 - **Weekly summaries** of mileage, expenses, and reimbursement amounts with improved formatting and alignment
 - **Search trips** by origin, destination, date, or type (Ctrl+F)
 - Edit and delete trips with confirmation
 - Persistent storage of trip and expense data
 - **Beautiful terminal UI** with color highlighting for navigation and clear alignment
+- **Ctrl+R**: Toggle recurring trip mode or convert selected trip to recurring

 ## Installation